Meeting SLOs, Slashing Hours: Automated Enterprise LLM Optimization with OptiKIT: Core Subsystems

 \subsection{Benchmarker: Performance Testing Tool}

-The \emph{Benchmarker} \sethlcolor{mygreen}library (Figures \ref{fig: main_fig}, \ref{fig:architecture}) quantifies the performance capabilities of an optimized model while ensuring compliance with predefined Service Level Objectives (SLOs) such as end-to-end latency and time per output token.
-Its purpose is to determine the maximum sustainable request rate that maintains target SLOs under certain load conditions.
+The \emph{Benchmarker} \sethlcolor{mygreen}library (Figures \ref{fig:main_fig}, \ref{fig:architecture}) quantifies the performance capabilities of an optimized model while ensuring compliance with predefined SLOs such as end-to-end latency and time per output token.
+Its purpose is to determine the maximum sustainable request rate that maintains target SLOs under a fixed serving profile $\Pi$.
+Because $\Pi$ encodes request mix and input/output token-length characteristics, certified throughput is workload- and SLO-dependent rather than model-intrinsic.

 The \emph{Benchmarker} executes controlled load experiments on the optimized model within the Ray cluster, monitoring fine-grained telemetry via integrated tracing and metrics pipelines.
-These metrics serve as a critical interface between optimization workflows and deployment configurations i.e., guaranteeing the required performance envelope for production rollout.
+These metrics serve as a critical interface between optimization workflows and deployment configurations, i.e., guaranteeing the required performance envelope for production rollout.

+We structure SLO-gated benchmarking as a low-cost closed-loop infeasibility gate followed by open-loop certification: the first rejects configurations that fail even without queueing pressure, while the second measures sustainable throughput as batching and queueing emerge under $\Pi$.
 Moreover, by standardizing the SLO-driven benchmarking process, we ensure comparability across experiments, hardware classes, and compression strategies.
 The full procedure is summarized in Algorithm~\ref{alg:benchmarker-sweep}, which outlines the iterative search and decision logic governing the sweep.
 Below, we dive into core algorithmic components.

-\paragraph{Steady State Regression} Assessing whether the system has reached steady state, involves modeling the relationship between \emph{request arrivals} and \emph{completions} as a linear process.
+\paragraph{Steady-State Regression} Assessing whether the system has reached steady state involves modeling the relationship between \emph{request arrivals} and \emph{completions} as a linear process.
+Compared to using a single, statically configured warmup time, this regression-based criterion provides a simple robustness check: it can detect when a trial is still ``settling'' (e.g., delayed initialization, lazy CUDA graph capture, or transient stalls) even if the run has already passed a fixed warmup period.
+In our implementation, we still apply a short fixed warmup to amortize one-time initialization overheads, and then use the regression signal during the measurement window as the accept/reject gate for stability.
 Specifically, we fit a regression of the form